Case Manager Advice On Health Insurance

 “Under the Patient Protection and Affordable Care Act (ACA), otherwise known as “Obamacare,” what is now called alternative medicine may become as accessible and as widely accepted as conventional medicine.”

-To learn more about case management certifications, please click here
+If you are interested in learning more about case management, then please click here

 Nursing case management is becoming more important in overall health care delivery.
 A nurse case manager must wear many hats and juggle many tasks at once in order to be successful at his or her job.
 Perhaps one of the most important aspects of being a case manager, however, is acting as a patient advocate.
 This is such an ingrained part of being a case manager that many nurses act as an advocate without even realizing it by doing things like noticing a prescription medication error.
 There are many other aspects to the role of the nurse case manager as patient advocate, however.
 Below we’ll highlight some of them, with an emphasis on how nurses advocate for their patients to receive care and social support.